synergy2411/jun-24-react_v2/ref.md

 Uncontrolled / controlled elements
 Hooks- useState, useRef, useEffect, useReducer,

-- useContext
+- useContext: consumes Context API
-- useCallback
+- useCallback : memoized value for callback / function
-- useMemo
+- useMemo : memoized value for javascript reference type
 - useTransition : Priortise the state update to achieve the concurrency performance in a single function call
 - useDeferredValue : used when there is no access of state
 - useLayoutEffect : executes before the component layout is created